Types of Volunteers

 - Reliable attendance and knowledgeable comfort around horses preferred

-- Physical preparation, construction and repair of property.
+- Physical preparation, repair, and general property help

 - Horse care assistance as needed